botletics/SIM7000-LTE-Shield/README.md

 - Test phone
 - Test SMS
 - Test LTE/NB-IoT commands
+- Add an IoT HTTP GET/POST function for cloud API's
+- Create an IoT example that posts GPS lat/long data to the cloud

 ### Completed Tasks
 -	Included FONA_LTE class to the library for SIM7000A module